masonfmatthews/exomemex_api/README.md

 * Users can create clips for other people
 * People can allow other users to listen to their clips
 * Speech-to-Text integration

+Potential Goals:

+* Store memories for children as they're growing up
+* Store memories for family members as we age
+* Store bodies of knowledge for personal future reference/connection-finding
+* Store bodies of knowledge for writing articles/books?

+Potential Modes:

+* Journaling
+* Reflection
+* Interviews